 2. If you have participant(s) under the age of 18 or legal age of the hosting country, then we will need a letter of consent from the guardian(s)/parent(s) of participant and a competent leader who will be responsible for the minor(s).
 It is also important to maintain a gender balance of your participants.
 Participants with fewer opportunities should have priority in your selection procedures.

 4. The sending organisation or participants will buy flights tickets.
-Only online flight booking is allowed.
+Only online flight booking and purchase is allowed.
 Travel Agencies are not accepted.
-All flight prices need to be accepted by the applicant organisation before any purchase is made, 3 offer options via screenshot from any website can be sent to the applicant organisation in advance using our HELP DESK platform and they will be approved or declined within 48 hours, all attempts will be made to answer these emails as soon as possible.
+All flight prices need to be accepted by the applicant organisation before any purchase is made, 3 offer options via screenshot or other medium from any travel website can be sent to the applicant organisation in advance using our HELP DESK platform and they will be approved or declined within 48 hours, all attempts will be made to answer these emails as soon as possible.
 Tickets purchased without prior consent could result in no reimbursement for travel costs as for value for money is required.
 As for some sending organisations, flight tickets can be bought by the applicant organisation upon request in order to help participants (especially participants with fewer opportunities) to participate in co funded projects.
-All travel tickets must be purchased at least 1 months prior to the project activity start date.
+All travel tickets must be purchased at least 1 month prior to the project activity start date.

 During the audit of the project, the Accounts Department has the right to reject or reduce flight ticket invoice reimbursable amounts if they deem that the purchased tickets are not value for money or are unreasonable or unjustified.
-All boarding passes and invoices must be kept and submitted after the project in original format and must also be sent (and scanned if necessary) to the Accounting Department via the same Help Desk Platform of the applicant organisation within 30 days after the Activity End Date.
+All boarding passes of each flight and invoices must be kept and submitted after the project in original format and must also be sent (and scanned if necessary) to the Accounting Department via the same Help Desk Platform to the applicant organisation within 30 days after the Activity End Date.

-5. The partner organisation takes full responsibility in the event of cancellation of any participant and will be fully responsible for the full price of the travel costs.
+5. The partner organisation takes full responsibility in the event of cancellation (of last minute) of any participant and will be fully responsible for the full price of the travel costs.
 The partner also needs to inform the host organisation as soon as possible of any cancellations or changes.
 As name changes are generally not permitted by most airlines or are allowed at a fee, these costs are the responsibility of the partner organisation and not the applicant organisation.
 If cancellations are made by participants after the payment of the accommodation, these costs could also be deducted from the final reimbursement if a replacement is not found in time.

 8. Tickets and invoices cannot and should not be submitted during the project activity to anyone.
 Everything must be sent by post (or electronic format if they are issued originally electronically) to the Accounting Department of the applicant organisation within 30 days after the Activity End Date same as section 4.
 If they are not received within 30 days, costs will not be accepted for reimbursement unless prior agreed.
-Before these are mailed, a scanned copy must also be sent to the Accounts Department via the Platform to the applicant organisation.
+Before these are mailed, a scanned copy must also be sent to the Accounts Department via the Help Desk to the applicant organisation as mentioned above.
 All information must be clearly written on travel documents and must include price, currency, and date of travel and from and to destinations.
 If documents are in national languages, then they need to be explained in English on the Travel Cost Statement (excel file).

 9. As it is a requirement for all participants to have travel insurance under the Erasmus+ program, it is required that all participants have travel insurance.
 Please note that travel insurance is the responsibility of the participant and/or sending organisation and this cost is the responsibility of the participant/sending organisation.
 Travel insurance cannot be reimbursed and it is considered as contribution from the participants/sending organisation as the project is co-funded.

 12. Participants are required to have 100% participation during the projects and failure to do so will result in no or partial reimbursement of travel costs.
 In the event that a participant is not feeling well or needs to miss a session, for any reason, this needs to be communicated to the responsible officer of the project either by the participant or by the leader.
 Participants are required to sign a pledge, stating the rules and their obligations for the project as stated also in section 3.
 Failure to sign and return this pledge will result in the participant not being accepted to participate in the project and no reimbursement will be made.
 The pledge is viewed upon registration phase where the participant is still a candidate.
-Participants with fewer opportunities are known, and may be exempt in some cases of some of the sections in this agreement and again it must be agreed prior with the applicant organisation and partner organisation.
+Participants with fewer opportunities are known, and may be exempt in some cases of some of the sections in this agreement and again it must be agreed prior with the applicant organisation and partner organisation and documented.

 14. Participants are also required to complete surveys sent by the National Agency and/or European Commission and Mobility Tool+, this is part of the project and all participants must complete these surveys.
 These must be completed within 7 days of receipt.
 Failure to do so means failure of participation which could result in no reimbursement or even blacklisting of the sending organisation.